What are dashcams?

 In-fleet connectivity and advanced driver assistance technologies have enhanced the utility of dashcams—making them more accessible and user-friendly than ever.
 Dashcams or dashboard cameras are video recording devices mounted on the dashboards of commercial fleets.
 Although to be fair, they are quickly gaining a lot of popularity in the private vehicle market.

 How can AI make dashcams better?

 AI dashcams offer more to the users than the simple recording of road events.
 They can capture high-definition videos of critical moments like head-on collisions, rear-view collisions, and near misses.
 Events like these trigger notifications and the violation snapshots are uploaded onto the cloud for review.
 Just minutes after a road accident or driving violation, fleet managers can access video evidence and find out who’s really to blame for a road accident.
-With in-cab coaching, driver alertness monitoring, and risk detections, AI-based dashcams can greatly reduce the probability of accidents.
-AI dashcams collect contextual data that can be churned into rich driving insights.
+With in-cab coaching, driver alertness monitoring, and risk detection, AI-based dashcams can greatly reduce the probability of accidents.
+AI dash-cams collect contextual data that can be churned into rich driving insights.
 So, raise the standard of your fleet safety with AI dashcams!

 In addition to the angle of recording, you’ll find a wide range of dashcams based on the following: